saojs/sao/docs/README.md

 Here we use `prompts` to ask users some questions and retrieve answers as an object which looks like `{ name: '..', description: '...' }`.

-Next we use `actions` to define a series of actions, the `add` action will copy `files` from `sao-npm/template/` to the output directory.
+Next we use `actions` to define a series of actions, the `add` action will copy `files` from `template/` folder within your generator to the output directory.

 Now let's create some template files, for example, `template/package.json`: